youandvern/encomp-docs/source/python_encomp.rst

 Positional vs. Keyword Arguments
 --------------------------------

-Encomp's calculation objects can be created using either positional or keyword arguments.
+Efficalc's calculation objects can be created using either positional or keyword arguments.
 There are some cases where using positional arguments might make more sense and others where keyword arguments will be very useful.

 Positional